 Legend has it that cantaloupe (Cucumis melo var. cantalupensis) was gifted to the New World by Christopher Columbus, who stowed seeds for the tasty melons onboard his ship when he made his second voyage in 1494.
-Growers used these seeds to produce a cultivar known as muskmelon (Cucumis melo var. reticulatus), and to this day, that's the only variety grown in North America.
+Growers used these seeds to produce a cultivar known as muskmelon (Cucumis melo var. reticulatus), and to this day, this is the variety commonly cultivated in North America.
 The North American melon has webbed, somewhat smooth skin and lacks the roughness and longitudinal ribbing of its European forebear, but when it comes to the part that counts — the sweet, orange flesh inside — a muskmelon is basically a cantaloupe.

 Video of the Day

 The cantaloupe loves warm, sunny weather, which you would expect given its Italian heritage.
-It doesn't grow as large as a watermelon, and unlike its cucurbit (vine-growing) relative, it doesn't have seeds scatted through the flesh.
+It doesn't grow as large as a watermelon, and unlike the watermelon, it doesn't have seeds scatted through the flesh.
 The seeds are concentrated in the middle of the melon and are easy to remove, which together with its rich, sweet taste is why it's such a popular summer treat.

 Best Uses for Cantaloupe

 When left to its own devices, the cantaloupe vine snakes along the ground in whatever direction it can get the most sunlight, and it can grow as long as 30 feet, so it needs a lot of room.
 To save space, growers often train the vine to grow vertically on a trellis, stake or vertical grow frame, and to prevent the melons from falling, they put them in mesh bags and attach the bags to the support structure.
 When left on the ground, cantaloupe plants do best when they are planted individually on small hills or collectively in raised rows so that water can drain, but they can also be planted in raised beds or on flat ground in areas without excessive rainfall.